arjunmakesthings/itp-blog/content/facilitating a discussion on why we do what we do at itp.md

 we organically arrived at the point i initially wanted to make:
 1) there are <mark>only a few finite buckets</mark> that all of us are chasing. our goals may seem wildly different at first, but they boil down to a few if we ask why.
-2) while people disagreed with me in [[ryan's discussion group about finite & infinite games]], it was evident through the map that many of us were, in-fact, attempting to pursue infinite-pursuits (in the context of [[applications/finite & infinite games|finite & infinite games]]). i knew this early on, but was unable to make people see it. hence, this discussion.
+2) while people disagreed with me in [[ryan's discussion group about finite & infinite games]], it was evident through the map that <mark>many of us were</mark>, in-fact, <mark>attempting to pursue more 'infinite' pursuits</mark> (in the context of [[applications/finite & infinite games|finite & infinite games]]). i knew this early on, but was unable to make people see it. hence, this discussion.

 ![[z_images/IMG_6825.webp]]
 <figcaption>final map.</figcaption>